korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 I'll create a new method, that'll be private and static, returns void, and I'll call it _setUpSchema_.
-It'll take a connection throwing an _SQLException_.
+It will take a connection throwing an _SQLException_.
 Remember that for MySQL, the term database and schema are used interchangeably, so the first statement I need is, `CREATE SCHEMA storefront`, which will create the _storefront_ database when executed.